kaysouthall/PowerShellToolkit/SystemMaintenance/README.md

 - **Set-SleepSettings.ps1**: Configures sleep settings on a system to adjust lock/sleep timeout settings.
 - **InstallAndVerifyDotNet.ps1**: Installs specified .NET frameworks and verifies installation.
 - **Check-ConnectedDevices.ps1**: Checks for connected hardware devices, including mouse, keyboard, and monitors, and outputs their details such as name, manufacturer, and screen resolution.
+- **Get-GeoSCOUTInstallation.ps1**: Searches the registry for existing geoSCOUT installations and retrieves installation paths.